 The focus of the new project is on music.
 The program “Tangos between Heaven and Hell” offers a wide range of classical Tango songs, Chansons and love songs as well as own compositions.
 The basis is Tango Argentino, but sometimes swing, milonga, vals, candombe, jazz or pop, as well as “singer-songwriter” style are used.

 David Tobias Schneider developed, composed and arranged the songs together with accordionist Margit Sonnauer and wrote his own lyrics for them.
 David sings and is accompanied by Margit Sonnauer and her band “Tango Sur” (Nenad Uskoković on cello and Lori Lorenzen on guitar).
 Sometimes cheeky, sometimes critical, sometimes melancholy - passion, longing and humor are guaranteed with this show!

-The CD for the show
+The CD for the Tango Songs Show

 An album of the new Tango songs has already been recorded in the studio and is availablefor download.
 All the musicians involved are looking forward to a time when live concerts can take place again and would like to go on tour with “Tangos Between Heaven & Hell” as soon as possible!

 For David Tobias Schneider it is now almost frightening how some tango songs from his program describe our present day.
 He hadn't imagined it to be like that at the turn of the year.
 Because for him the approach was first of all art and poetry, without wanting to be realistic.
 His songs are about longing, passion, pain, humor, but also a lot of positivity and hope.